-Guest WLAN provides internet access to your network members.
+Guest Wi-Fi provides internet access to your network members.
 It also provides firewall security rules to isolate your guest network from the rest.
-This recipe is based on the Guest WLAN basic and Guest WLAN extras, providing a more user-friendly approach through the LuCI web interface.
+This recipe is based on the Guest Wi-Fi basics and Guest Wi-Fi extras, providing a more user-friendly approach through the LuCI web interface.

 The changes below assume an OpenWrt default configuration.
 We assume that you have a private WLAN set on 192.168.1.xxx and want a guest WLAN on 192.168.2.xxx.